A shared core facility that offers Microscopy, Mechanical Testing, and Histology Solutions for all..

 Image of CAMiLoD's Facility

-The Collaborative Advanced Microscopy Laboratories of Dentistry, CAMiloD, is a research imaging facility, founded in 2019, under the University of Toronto - Faculty of Dentistry.
-CAMiLoD is an integrated, state-of-the-art imaging facility combined with Histology and Mechanical Testing services, established with the quest to train and specialize researchers from all stripes and foster collaborations with the Greater Toronto Area's research community.
+The Collaborative Advanced Microscopy Laboratories of Dentistry, CAMiloD, is a state-of-the-art imaging facility, founded in 2019, under the University of Toronto - Faculty of Dentistry.
+This integrated, research facility offers Microscopy, Histology, and Mechanical Testing services, and was established with the quest to train and specialize researchers from all stripes, as well as to foster collaborations in the Greater Toronto Area's research community and beyond.